Esther Seoanes, PursuitSAFETY Speaker

-Yet underneath these strengths Candy can still see the person who answered a reporter’s questions during a TV news broadcast in June 2012, just days after her husband James Williford became another innocent victim of police pursuit.
+Yet underneath Esther’s strengths, Candy sees the person who answered a reporter’s questions during a TV news broadcast in June 2012, just days after her husband, James Williford, became another innocent victim of a police pursuit.

 “The image of a wife with a broken heart, determined to turn a tragedy into a push for reform, never escapes me,” said Candy about the first time she saw Esther.
 “I felt immediately connected to this caring, young woman and saw in her the leadership skills that fit perfectly with PursuitSAFETY’s mission.”

 Esther joined PursuitSAFETY’s Governing Board April 3, 2013.
 Since that time she has participated in strategic planning, managed the 2014 Safer Way Award review process, and served as media relations coordinator.
 Her collaboration with Candy has led her to host Candy in her own home in Austin and to travel to Chico, California, making friends of Candy’s cats and sharing her own small dogs with Candy, who was only too eager to snuggle with them.
 Esther and Candy work as a team as they add and expand PursuitSAFETY programs while defining a more effective division of roles.
 Candy continues to expand PursuitSAFETY’s victims’ advocacy program, where, she says, “my heart lies.”